MyAido/Aido/README.md

 ---

-## 🎯 What is AIDO?
+## 🎯 What is Aido?

-**AIDO** (AI, Do It Once) is a revolutionary AI-powered Android app & keyboard that transforms the way you type.
+**Aido** (AI, Do It Once) is a revolutionary AI-powered Android app & keyboard that transforms the way you type.
 It's not just a keyboard it's your intelligent writing assistant that works seamlessly across **every app** on your device.
 Simply type your text, add a trigger like `@fixg` or `@summ`, and watch AI instantly enhance, rewrite, or transform your content.

 **Example:**
 ```